-PostX is one of the best block editor plugin with highest customization option.
-The following highlighted features not limited to.
-Moreover, WPXPO team is continually working for bringing more feature.
+PostX is one of the best block editor plugins with the most customization options.
+The following highlighted features are not limited to.
+Moreover, WPXPO team is continually working for bringing more features.

-You can enable and disable items like headings, headings, sections, sections, meta details and more Read buttons here, then adjust the whole grid height, text alignment, flipping links, whether to open a new tab, or sections Please.
+You can enable and disable items like headings, headings, sections, sections, meta details, and more.
+Read the buttons here, then adjust the whole grid height, text alignment, flipping links, and whether to open a new tab or sections.
+Please.

-It’s simple, you can switch to another layout option like flip horizontally.
+It’s simple, you can switch to another layout option like flipping horizontally.
 Depending on the number of different designs, some may offer more.

 Below are ready-made design options, available for Pro versions only.
 You should find the design of your choice, just one click will apply the design to your posts!